QuaSi-Software/resie/README.md

 1. Exit out of the package REPL with shortcut `Ctrl+c`
 1. Exit out of the julia REPL with `exit()` or shortcut `Ctrl+d`

+To use profiles with a time-zone-aware datetime index beyond 2038, follow these steps:

+1. Copy the zip file found at `additional_files/move_to_user_julia_scratchspaces_and_unpack.zip` from the repository to your local Julia scratchspaces directory, typically located at `C:/users/user_name/.julia/scratchspaces`.
+2. Extract the content of the zip file directly into the `scratchspaces` folder.
+Ensure that the folder `f269a46b-ccf7-5d73-abea-4c690281aa53` is placed directly within `scratchspaces`, without any intermediate directories.

 If you wish to develop with this installation of ReSiE you should also perform the following inside the ReSiE root directory:

 1. Install the pre-commit framework: `pip install pre-commit`
-1. Install the pre-commit hooks into the ReSiE installation: `pre-commit install`
+2. Install the pre-commit hooks into the ReSiE installation: `pre-commit install`

 ## Usage